nfdi4plants/Swate-templates/README.md

 #### How to add a new Template

-* use new template for PRs!
+* Use the Template(s) requested issue-template when adding new or updating existing templates

 #### How to contribute to STRService